SriniMaiya/Shaft-Localization/readme_files/prediction_syn.md

 The trained model was tested on both synthetic and real images to check the prediction quality.

+On the predicted masks, PCA was preformed to get center and orientations of individual masks.
+And the PCA results were written to a .txt file in descending order of prediction confidence.

 ## Prediction on Synthetic images
 ----
 The trained network does an excellent job in detecting the pickable shafts, as visualized in the table below.